Many concerns revolve around safety when it comes to consuming raw meat, even for dogs. Here are some answers.

 - Reduced Allergies: Dogs in the wild never had allergies!
 Most dogs develop allergies from processed foods like kibble.
-Without any preservatives, additives, or chemical flavoring, a natural raw food diet will eliminate most reactions!
+A natural raw food diet will eliminate most reactions without any preservatives, additives, or chemical flavoring, and a natural raw food diet will eliminate most reactions!

-- Stool Improvement: With fewer carbs in a raw diet, smaller, firmer stools will be the result of absorbing most of the nutrients they consume.
+- Stool Improvement: With fewer carbs in a raw diet, more minor, firmer stools will be the result of absorbing most of the nutrients they consume.

 - Better Oral Health: Kibble deteriorates dogs’ teeth with those starchy ingredients.
 With raw dog food, small fragments of bone and cartilage are combined to promote gentle cleaning.
 Better dental hygiene means fewer bills and less risk of infections and mouth disease.